pippinbarr/cart253-2018/projects/Project-2.md

 These challenges represent the __minimum__ changes to put into the game.
 As you work on it, allow yourself think about other things that would be fun and interesting to include in the game and implement them to get a high grade.
 As always, seek help to get these things done when you need it.

+- Remember the Style Guide and make sure you code looks nice!

 ## Starter Code (Pong)